JamorMoussa/torch_utils/README.md

 import torch_utils as ts
 ```

-For this example, we're going to generate a simple data.
+For this example, we're going to use a simple data. which is generated randomly.

 ```python
 X = torch.rand(100, 3)